xrdocs/application-hosting/_tutorials/2016-05-22-getting-started-on-xrv64.md

 This bootup process will take some time, (close to 5 minutes).
 {: .notice--info}

+You might see some ` Warning: Remote connection disconnect.
+Retrying...` messages.
+Ignore them.
+The box takes longer than a normal linux machine to boot.
+{: .notice--warning}

 Look for the green "vagrant up" welcome message to confirm the machine has booted: